 - 4. Oral Communications Competency in oral communications will be required of all graduates of Darton College.
 This requirement may be fulfilled by examination or by satisfactory completion of one of the following courses: COMM 1000 Cultural Diversity in Communication, COMM 1100 Human Communications, COMM 1110 Public Speaking, COMM 1111 Issues in Argumentation and Advocacy, COMM 2105 Introduction to Interpersonal Communication, COMM 2220 Small Group Communication, THEA 1105 Acting, THEA 2105 Oral Interpretation, or other approved courses containing oral communication components. - 5.
 Special Additional graduation requirements may be imposed on students in career programs. - 6.
 Regents' Testing Program All students must pass the University System Regents' test to receive an associate degree. - 7.
-Academic Profile The Academic Profile, a national assessment test, is a graduation requirement.
-The exam should be taken during the last semester before graduation.
+MAPP The MAPP, a national assessment test, is a graduation requirement.
+The exam should be taken during the semester of graduation.
 Tests are given in C-205, multiple times each semester.
 To find the schedule for open hours, follow these steps.
-Go to www.darton.edu Click on calendars.
+Go to www.darton.edu Click on Calendars and Events.
 Click on Testing Center Calendar.
 Appointments are not required.
-There is no charge for the Academic Profile. - 8.
+There is no charge for the MAPP. - 8.
 Competency in Fitness/Wellness A competency in fitness/wellness will be required of all graduates of Darton College with the exception of those excluded by program requirements, special contracts and certificate programs.